AudioKit/AudioKit/Frameworks/README.md

 AudioKit requires at least iOS 9.0, macOS 10.11 (El Capitan) or tvOS 9.0.
 Your deployment target needs to be set to at least one of these versions to link with AudioKit.

+Starting with AudioKit 5, the new XCFramework format will be the prefered way to distribute and use AudioKit, whether through your own builds or through a third-party package manager like CocoaPods.

 ## Using the compiled frameworks in your projects

 <img src="DragAndDropFrameworks.gif"/>